-Bronsted-Lowry defines an acid as a proton donor, while a base as a proton acceptor.
-Water molecules, having the necessary requirements to donate and accept a proton, may now not only participate as a solvent but also as a reactant.
+Bronsted-Lowry defines an acid as a proton donor and a base as a proton acceptor.
+Water molecules donate and accept a proton, and not only participate as a solvent, but also as a reactant.

-The problem with the Bronsted-Lowry definition is that it is not able to explain the acidity of metal cations.
-Because of this, the Lewis definition was developed, which focused on the electrons of atoms involved in a reaction.
+The Bronsted-Lowry definition does not explain the acidity of metal cations.
+Therefore, the Lewis definition was developed, which focuses on the electrons of atoms involved in a reaction.

-For Lewis, an acid is an electron pair acceptor while a base is an electron pair donor.
-The Lewis definition of acids correctly encompasses the acidity of cations.
-Since cations are positively charged, they have higher tendency to accept an electron pair.
-The Lewis definition is considered the most general of the three as it is more inclusive.
+According to the Lewis definition, an acid is an electron pair acceptor, while a base is an electron-pair donor.
+The Lewis definition correctly includes the acidity of cations.
+Because cations are positively charged, cations exhibit a higher tendency to accept an electron pair.
+The Lewis definition is considered the most generalized approach because the Lewis definition is more inclusive.

-A good example of this is Al(OH)3 which is considered an amphoteric substance.
-Amphoteric substances are compounds that can act as either acids or bases.
-The aluminum atom in the structure, having only six electrons, can still accommodate an electron pair so it can act as an acid.
-The oxygen atom has electron pairs to donate, and so it can act as a base in a reaction.
+An appropriate example is Al(OH)3, which is considered an amphoteric substance.
+Amphoteric substances are compounds that act as acids or bases.
+The aluminum atom in the structure, carrying only 6 electrons, can still accommodate an electron pair so the aluminum atom can act as an acid.
+The oxygen atom has electron pairs to donate, and therefore acts as a base in a reaction.

 Al(OH)3 + 3HCI → 3H3O+ + AlCl3 (Base)